On the $C^2$-local systolic optimality of Zoll odd-symplectic forms

 \subsubsection{The Volume}

-Here, we introduce an approach of Benedetti and Kang in \cite{B-K-Odd_Symp} to computing a volume-like average of an odd-symplectic $\Omega \in \Xi^2_{C_0}(\Sigma)$ on an appropriate manifold $\Sigma$ with respect to the fixed reference form $\Omega_* \in \Xi^2_{C_0}(\Sigma)$.
-This average reduces to the contact volume when the odd-symplectic form being considered is the differential of a contact form.
-In addition to this, as in the contact case, this quantity coincides with the helicity when $\Omega$ is exact and $\Sigma$ is of dimension three \cite[Pg.
+Here, we introduce an approach of Benedetti and Kang in \cite{B-K-Odd_Symp} to computing a volume-like average of closed $2$-form $\Omega \in \Xi^2_{C_0}(\Sigma)$ on $\Sigma$ with respect to the fixed reference form $\Omega_* \in \Xi^2_{C_0}(\Sigma)$.
+This average reduces to the contact volume when the $2$-form being considered is an odd-symplectic form of contact type.
+In addition, as in the contact case, this quantity coincides with the helicity when $\Omega$ is odd-symplectic and exact and $\Sigma$ is of dimension three \cite[Pg.
 331]{B-K-Odd_Symp}.\\ \\ We define the volume functional to be:

-In \cite{B-K-Odd_Symp}, it is shown that the above functional is well defined.\\ \\ The relevance of this functional here is that, as shown in \cite[Theorem 6.14]{B-K-Odd_Symp}, if $\Omega$ is odd-symplectic and Zoll, the functional $Vol_{\Omega_*}(\Omega)$ is a polynomial.
-Indeed, since the class $C_0 \in H^2(\Sigma,\mathbb{R})$ admits a Zoll odd-symplectic representative, there exists a cohomology class $c_0 \in H^2(M,\mathbb{R})$ with the property that $p^*c_0 = C_0$ and as a consequence, the following holds:
+In \cite{B-K-Odd_Symp}, it is shown that the above functional is well defined and invariant under diffeomorphisms isotopic to the identity.\\ \\ The relevance of the volume functional here is that, as shown in \cite[Theorem 6.14]{B-K-Odd_Symp}, if $\Omega$ is a Zoll odd-symplectic form, the functional $Vol_{\Omega_*}(\Omega)$ defined in \eqref{Vol_function_def_eqn} is a polynomial.
+More precisely, since $\Omega_0$ is a Zoll odd-symplectic form, there exists a symplectic form $\omega_0 \in \Omega^2(M)$ such that $p^*\omega_0 = \Omega_0$.
+Upon denoting by $c_0 \in H^2(M,\mathbb{R})$ the cohomology class represented by $\omega_0$, the following holds: